Comprehensive Faceting System

 - Nested objects and arrays of objects

-- Fields appearing in <10% of objects
+- Fields appearing in less than 10% of objects

 API Integration